 Great choir director and teacher.
 The teacher needs to understand the technicalities of sound, break songs down into suitable components, and build the performance of harmonies using scaffolding.
 Of course a positive attitude is a must.

 Emotional and behavioural support.
-Help on the ‘çhoir’ floor to keep members stay-on-task, work to modify disruptive behaviours, talk with anxious members, as well as help members sing.
+Help on the ‘çhoir’ floor to keep members stay-on-task, work to modify non-focused behaviours, talk with anxious members, as well as help members sing.
 We have teachers on hand to do this.
-Overtime some choir members have become leaders and offer to regulate other members expectations.
+Overtime some choir members have act as student leaders and offer to regulate other members expectations.

 Opportunities to perform.
 Whilst I would advise you to limit performance opportunities to less than 4 in a year, performances provide a crescendo moment for a choir.
 It is cathartic to work towards, and achieve, a goal.
 Anxiety is part of this process and we work with those individuals accordingly.